Cripplin' Chaos to Kookies

 For such a time as this, when physical hugs are so hard to come by amid a pandemic.
 I offer my Kookies with “A Hug in EVERY BITE”.

 Today, a little over a decade from the beginning, I look back and wonder about the power of aspirations.
 Dreams are powerful!
 No matter how long it takes, with faith, life finds a way to bring them to fruition.
-I, with great pride, announce that I am officially set to re-launch my Organic Gourmet Kookie Company, opening our virtual doors on June 1, 2021.
-Each dozen will be encased in a custom-made wood-branded keepsake box, which symbolizes my continued gratitude to all who support me on this journey.
+On June 1, 2021 Kyri’s Kookies officially re-launched with it’s virtual platform with each dozen encased in a custom-made wood-branded keepsake box, which symbolizes my continued gratitude to all who support me.
+In December 2022, we launched our first physical location where we service some of the leading global hotel brands and of course our local community as a small business, women owned and black owned in the heart of Dallas, Georgia.

 We will continue to encourage our troops, essential workers, families, and children impacted by sarcoma.
 We thank you in advance for your patronage.